Studying a boring subject sucks – so bad!

 Don’t believe me?
 A scientific study in the Journal Psychol Sci found people’s recall recognition of images increases by 5% when the images are in color.
 Another study found that people more quickly recall and recognize objects if they are colored than black-and-white.

-2. Use the Spaced Repetition Technique to Study Smarter, not Harder.
+2. Use the Spaced Repetition Technique.